vvoelz/biceps/doc/source/theory.rst

 function
 :math:`Q(X) = \int [Q(\mathbf{r}(X)|D,\sigma)/Q_{\text{ref}}(\mathbf{r}(X)) ] P(\sigma) d\sigma`.
-The overlap integral quantifies how well the theoretical modeling agrees with the experimental data; i.e. the value of :math:`Z^{(k)}` is maximal when :math:`P^{(k)}(X)` most closely matches the likelihood distribution :math:`Q(X)` specified by the experimental restraints.
+The overlap integral quantifies how well the theoretical modeling agrees with the experimental data (Figure 2); i.e. the value of :math:`Z^{(k)}` is maximal when :math:`P^{(k)}(X)` most closely matches the likelihood distribution :math:`Q(X)` specified by the experimental restraints.

 .. figure:: figures/Figure2.pdf
    :align: center
+   Figure 2.

 In Bayesian statistics, the so-called Bayes factor, :math:`Z^{(1)}/Z^{(2)}` is a likelihood ratio that can be used to choose